4sh/datamaintain/README.md

 ```

-### Switching to Datamaintain
+### Use the CLI

+You will find the

+### Installation in a project with already executed scripts

 When you already have executed scripts on your project and you want to start using Datamaintain, please follow those steps:
-- Add Datamaintain as a dependency to your project, as decribed here.
+- Add Datamaintain as a dependency to your project, as described [here](README.md#installation).
 - Download the CLI from the version you are aiming for.
+The CLI is released as an asset in every Datamaintain release, you may find it in the [releases](https://github.com/4sh/datamaintain/releases).
 - Execute the CLI using the following command replacing the arguments with the values you want.
 An explanation about each configuration key is provided here.
 ```bash